Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Introduction

 In addition, due to data privacy and data management regulations (e.g., the EU medical device regulation \citep{beckers2021eu}), data sharing among multiple centers is restricted, which impedes the development of high performance deep learning tumor segmentation models from multicenter collaboration.
 To overcome the data privacy issue, federated learning, which trains a high performance model collaboratively without sharing data, has been proposed \cite{xu2021federated}.
 Due to the technical difficulty, communication frequency, financial cost and management complexity, center-to-peer federated learning \cite{xu2021federated}, where a central server is required to coordinate training information for a global model, is challenging for practical use.
 Moreover, an implicit power hierarchy may arise from the centralized structure of center-to-peer federated learning, making cooperation unattractive for participating peer-level institutions.
 Therefore, peer-to-peer federated learning \cite{xu2021federated} is more feasible in practice, and the simplest way is to continually train the same model one center after another \cite{sheller2020federated}.
-However, when a model is retrained on new datasets or tasks (i.e., naive transfer learning), deep learning suffers from the problem of catastrophic forgetting \citep{delange2021continual}, i.e., deep learning models forget learned old knowledge catastrophically.
+However, when a model is retrained on new datasets or tasks, deep learning suffers from the problem of catastrophic forgetting \citep{delange2021continual}, i.e., deep learning models forget learned old knowledge catastrophically.
 Continual learning \cite{delange2021continual} aims to allow machine learning models to be updated through new data while retaining previously learned knowledge.
-In our in-depth technical survey \cite{huang2023survey} on 2D medical classification and segmentation tasks, learning without forgetting (LWF) \cite{li2017learning} was superior to other regularization-based continual learning methods with statistical significance.
-Therefore, in this work, the efficacy of LWF in multicenter collaboration on BM auto-segmentation is investigated.
-With the public release of multiple BM datasets like the BraTS BM Challenge \cite{moawad2023brain}, such an investigation is feasible now.
+In our in-depth technical survey \cite{huang2023survey}, learning without forgetting (LWF) \cite{li2017learning} was superior to other regularization-based continual learning methods with statistical significance.
+Therefore, in this work, the efficacy of LWF in multicenter collaboration on BM autosegmentation is investigated.